ajaygunalan/ajaygunalan.github.io/_includes/projects/motor/src/motor.md

    1. **Stator & Rotor**

-      Stator, the  stationary part, which carries the winding.Rotor, the rotating part, which carries the magnet.
+      Generally, stator is the  stationary part and rotor is the rotational part.
+In case of BLDC, often stator will have windings and rotor will have the permanent magnets.

       ![Stator & Rotor, Source:[@colton_design_2010]](https://ajaygunalan.github.io/projects/asset/motor/motor_1.png){width=30% height=25%}

-   2. **Air Gap**
+   2. **Air Gap & Gap Radius**

-      Air gap is the distance between stator and rotor.
+      Air Gap is the distance between stator and rotor.

+      Gap Radius  $R_{gap}$ is radial distance from the axle to the gap between the stator and rotor.
+When we mean pancake shaped motor, we mean motors with $R_{gap} > L_{axial}$

    3. **Tooth & Slot**

       Winding are wounded around the laminated steel structure called tooth which channels more magnetic flux through them.

       Slot is the section between two tooth.
 Three phase motor have slots (and teeth) that is evenly divisible by three.

       ![Tooth & Slot, Source:[@colton_design_2010]](https://ajaygunalan.github.io/projects/asset/motor/motor_2.png){width=30% height=25%}

    4. **Phase**

       A phase is an individual group of windings with a single terminal accessible from outside the motor.
-Most brushless motors are three-phase.
+Three phase windings have been used traditionally because of simplicity and over time it has become the industry standard.
+However, using windings with an increased number of phases will reduce torque ripple further and increase motor efficiency [46].
+Currently, a custom 8-phase brushless motor is being developed for the MIT Cheetah that will have significantly higher torque density, **reduced torque ripple, and higher efficiency in the low-speed, high-torque operating regime** as compared to COTS motors [51].

    5. **Turns**

-      Each individual loop of wire making up phase winding.
+      Each individual loop of wire making up phase winding is a Turn.

    6. **Pole $(N_m)$**